 Isn't it wonderful tonight, those of you who are believers, that we have a gospel to preach tonight that is able to face the greatest occultic, the darkest demonic powers that exist in this whole universe.
 In a practical sense, Christ in this portion of Scripture gave His early disciples power, practical power, over the forces of evil.
 Look at verse 17, they rejoiced that even the devils were subject to them through Jesus' name.
 Verse 19, Jesus commissioned them: 'Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you'.
 In some measure that same power is given to us today over the kingdom of darkness.
 Paul says in Ephesians 6:11: 'Put on the whole armour of God, that ye may be able to stand against the wiles of the devil'.
 James 4 and verse 7 tells us: 'Submit yourselves therefore to God.
 Resist the devil, and he will flee from you'.
 It's exhilarating, isn't it?
 It's exciting to know that Christ has given us the power over the kingdom of darkness and the prince thereof.

 Just as many people in our world today are fascinated with the supernatural, I think these seventy disciples can be forgiven for being a little bit fantastical to know that the Christian has a certain God-given power over the realm of the supernatural.
 What I want you to chiefly notice tonight is the caution of the Lord Jesus Christ with regard to rejoicing.
 He says in verse 20: 'You're rejoicing that the devils are subject to you in my name.
 Notwithstanding in this rejoice not, that the spirits are subject unto you; but rather rejoice, because your names are written in heaven'.
 He says to the seventy: 'Your greatest cause for rejoicing is not that you've got supernatural power over demons, but rather that your name is recorded in the courts of heaven'.
 Rather than being so enthralled with extraordinary manifestations, they should have realised that the greatest wonder of all is the reality of salvation.
-It is the central message, Jesus is saying, to all that His miraculous powers over darkness were pointing to.

 In John 1 verse 12 Jesus the Christ said: 'To as many as received him, to them gave he power to become the sons of God, even to them that believe on his name'.
 So I'm asking you tonight: is your name written there, on that page bright and fair?
 Is your name written in the Book of Life?
 I'm going to ask three questions about this book tonight, where names are recorded in heaven.
 The first is: why does such a book exist?
 Well, the simple reason why such a book exists is because man, just like Satan, is a fallen creature.
 Man has fallen from God's glory.
 Romans 3:23 tells us: 'For all have sinned, and come short', or fallen short, 'of the glory of God'.
 If you want proof to consult that man has fallen, all you need to do is look at the ten commandments.
 I'm sure you're familiar with some of them, like the commandment not to steal, or not to lie or not to bear false witness, or not to take the name of the Lord God in vain, not to commit adultery, not to murder, not to worship idols and put other gods before the living God.
 When you look down that list you will come up with a number of them, if not all of them, that you have committed at some time in your life.